 The Company previously utilized two contract research organizations for assistance in synthesizing compounds for its PDE10 program, ComGenex, Inc. (ComGenex) and Scottish Biomedical Research, Inc. (Scottish Biomedical).
 If a clinical product candidate for the PDE10 program is selected that is a compound synthesized by one of these contract research organizations, the Company may be required to make milestone payments to that organization upon the occurrence of certain development events, such as the filing of an investigational new drug application (IND), the initiation of clinical trials, or the receipt of marketing approval.
-The total milestone payments potentially payable to ComGenex are up to \$3.4 million and to Scottish Biomedical are up to \$178,000 per company.
+The total milestone payments potentially payable to ComGenex are up to \$3.4 million and to Scottish Biomedical are up to \$178,000 per compound.
 In such a case, the Company would also be required to pay a low single-digit percentage royalty to the applicable organization with respect to any sales of a PDE10 inhibitor product that includes the organization's compound.
 The Company is no longer using either of these contract research organizations to synthesize or develop compounds and the terms of the agreements have ended, although the Company's royalty and milestone payment obligations continue.

 In July 2008, the Company entered into a discovery and development agreement with Affitech AS (Affitech) to isolate and optimize fully human antibodies for the Company's mannan-associated serine protease-2 (MASP-2) program.
 Under the terms of the agreement, Affitech will apply its human antibody libraries and proprietary antibody discovery and screening technologies to generate fully human MASP-2 antibodies for the Company.
 The Company recorded research and development expense under the agreement totaling \$400,000 in 2008.
 The Company may be required to make additional payments to Affitech of up to \$10.1 million upon the achievement of certain development events, such as the filing of an IND, initiation of clinical trials, and the receipt of marketing approval for a drug product containing an antibody developed by Affitech.
 The agreement also stipulates certain optional services that may be requested by the Company for a fee.
-In addition, the Company is obligated to pay Affitech a
+In addition, the Company is obligated to pay Affitech a low single-digit percentage royalty on any net sales by the Company of drug products containing an antibody developed by Affitech under the agreement.
+The agreement may be terminated for cause by either party, or at any time by the Company by providing 30 day advance written notice to Affitech.